erickbytes/divbull/divbull.com/content/blog/2026-Investing-Observations.md

 Additionally in my HSA, I divested part of my maxed out S&P 500 allocation.
 I then reinvested it into VTPSX mutual fund, which is the mutual fund equivalent of VXUS.
 Now my HSA is exposed to 57% S&P 500 index, 31% international FTSE Global All Cap Ex US Index which both VXUS and VTPSX funds track.
 My HSA forces me to hold a minimum cash balance, so 12% in cash.

 In retrospect, my rebalancing was "selling America" and mega-caps before it became solidified as a trend.
-Lucky timing was caused by the principles of diversification abroad.
+Lucky timing was caused by the principles of seeking more diversification abroad.
 I'm still ridiculously long mega-caps and US equities at 71% of my stock portfolio.
 As bullish on America as ever.
 Just more diversified now to the rest of the world and looking to expand my international stock exposure.

 **Emerging Markets Buzz**